UnionHerald police blotters

 Property damage

-• On Feb.
-20 in the 11600 block of Raven Street NW property was damaged.
+• On March 1 in the 3000 block of Northdale Boulevard NW felony damage to property occurred.

-• On Feb.
-23 in the 12600 block of Riverdale Boulevard NW property was damaged.
+• On March 2 in the 11500 block of Round Lake Boulevard NW city property was damaged.

-• On Feb.
-24 in the 600 block of Coon Rapids Boulevard NW a motor vehicle was tampered with.
+• On March 3 in the 1600 block of 103rd Avenue NW property was damaged.

 Assault

 • On Feb.
-22 in the 10900 block of Vale Street NW a domestic assault occurred.
+28 in the 1300 block of Northdale Boulevard NW misdemeanor disorderly conduct occurred.

 • On Feb.
-23 in the 9000 block of University Avenue NW criminal sexual conduct was reported.
+28 in the 3300 block of 124th Avenue NW criminal sexual conduct was reported.

-• On Feb.
-26 in the 10400 block of Xeon Street NW a domestic assault by strangulation occurred.
+• On March 1 in the 10100 block of Dogwood Street NW a domestic assault was reported.

-• On Feb.
-26 in the 9000 block of University Avenue NE an individual was arrested for domestic assault and interfering with a 911 call.
+• On March 1 in the 12400 block of Crane Street NW disorderly conduct occurred.

-• On Feb.
-26 in the 4000 block of Coon Rapids Boulevard NW an assault occurred.
+• On March 4 in the 1300 block of 119th Lane NW a domestic assault was reported.

 DWI, drugs

-• On Feb.
-20 in the 600 block of 86th Lane NW an individual was arrested for fifth-degree controlled substance possession.
+• On March 1 at Foley Boulevard NW and 107th Lane NW a driver was arrested for second-degree DWI.

+• On March 1 at Coon Rapids Boulevard NW and Round Lake Boulevard NW a driver was arrested for fourth-degree DWI.

-• On Feb.
-20 in the 1700 block of 113th Avenue NW an individual was charged with fifth-degree controlled substance possession.
+• On March 1 in the 2500 block of Coon Rapids Boulevard NW a driver was arrested for fourth-degree DWI, a property damage accident and driving without a license.

-• On Feb.
-21 at Round Lake Boulevard NW and Highway 10 NW a driver was arrested for third-degree DWI.
+• On March 2 at 119th Avenue NW and Northdale Boulevard NW a driver was arrested for fourth-degree DWI.

-• On Feb.
-22 at Northdale Boulevard NW and 112th Lane NW a driver was arrested for second-degree DWI.
+• On March 3 at Coon Rapids Boulevard NW and East River Road NW a driver refused to take a DWI test.

-• On Feb.
-23 at Olive Street NW and 117th Lane NW a driver was arrested for fourth-degree DWI.
+• On March 3 at Main Street NW and Northdale Boulevard NW fifth-degree controlled substance possession charges were filed.

 EAST BETHEL